ShindeShwetaK/DW_LAB1/README.md

 4. **Data Loading**
    - Loaded the transformed data into the Snowflake main table using Apache Airflow DAGs using incremental load.
+   - 1st load data in staging table DEV.STOCK.STOCK_PRICE_STAGE and then in main table DEV.STOCK.STOCK_PRICE_ANALYSIS

 5. **Forecasting**
    - Utilized statistical models to forecast stock prices based on historical data.
    - Evaluated the accuracy of the forecasts to ensure reliability.
+   - Forcast table DEV.STOCK.STOCK_PRICE_FORECAST

 6. **Volumn Trend**
-   - Created new table with lag and difference columns to facilitate time series analysis.
+   - Created new table DEV.STOCK.STOCK_VOLUMN_POINTS with lag and difference columns to facilitate time series analysis.
+   - Calculate Correlation of the stock using LAG windows function.

 7. **Results**
    - Summarized the results of the forecasting model and provided insights based on the analysis.